kpdowns/blog/README.md

 ## Building and serving the site

 Use `jekyll build` to build the site. `jekyll serve` is used to serve the site locally from a development server.
-To deploy to [https://www.kevindowns.co.za](https://www.kevindowns.co.za) run `ruby deploy`.
+To deploy to [https://www.kevindowns.co.za](https://www.kevindowns.co.za) run `deploy.bat`.
 This will build the site and deploy using FTP where the credentials and details are stored in local environment variables.